Impact Records

 Impact Records was an American record label founded in 1989 by Carl Sturken and Evan Rogers.
 It was once a subsidiary of MCA Records.
-Today, its back catalog remains part of Universal Music Group.
+Its back catalog remains part of Universal Music Group.

-Acts on the label are and/or have included: Sass Jordan, The Fixx, Rythm Syndicate, Joey Lawrence, and Southside Johnny and the Asbury Jukes.
+Acts on the label are and/or have included: Sass Jordan, The Fixx, Rythm Syndicate, Michael Learns To Rock, Joey Lawrence, and Southside Johnny and the Asbury Jukes.